Outer snapping hip – Step 2

 Tilt board.
 Balance on two legs, possibly with your hand supporting the wall.
 Later balance on one leg without support.
 Look forwards and keep your knee bent.

 Stand on one leg.
-Play ball against the wall.
+Bounce the ball off the wall.

 Strength